-1. Remove the load compartment cover.

-- 2. Lift the load floor. - 3.
+- 1. Remove the load compartment cover. - 2.
+Lift the load floor. - 3.
 Place the tool container and the flat tire upright into the tool box spare. - 4.
 Pull the release knob on top of the rear seatback to move it forward.

-- 5. Route the loop end of the strap through the seatback latch. - Route the hook end of the strap through the loop and securely fasten it to the seatback latch. - 7.
-Pull back the backrests of the rear seats.
+- 5. Route the loop end of the strap through the seatback latch. - 6.
+Route the hook end of the strap through the loop and securely fasten it to the seatback latch. - 7.
+Pull back the rear seatbacks.